What is a LIT (Licensed Insolvency Trustee)?

 With higher incomes comes the ability to get into more debt, meaning insolvency can affect anyone, including those on high salaries.

-Licensed insolvency trustees, therefore, present you with a menu of options based on your circumstances.
+Licensed Insolvency Trustees, therefore, present you with a menu of options based on your circumstances.

 It is their job to get to the bottom of your financial troubles and chart a course to financial health.